-How the agents make Microsoft Exchange highly available
+How the VCS agents make Exchange highly available

-The VCS application agent for Microsoft Exchange detects an application failure if a configured Exchange service is not running or if a configured virtual server is not available.
+The VCS application agent for Exchange detects an application failure if a configured Exchange service is not running or if a configured virtual server is not available.
 The NetApp agents ensure consistent data access to the node on which Exchange Server is running.

-This section describes how the agents migrate Exchange Server to another node in local clusters and in global disaster recovery environments.
+The following topics describe how the agents migrate Exchange Server to another node in local clusters and in global disaster recovery environments.